Sarda Dam

-The Sarda Dam (د سردې بند) is located near the town of Sardeh Band, in the eastern part of Andar District of Ghazni Province of Afghanistan.
-Part of its reservoir, which provides fresh water to much of southern Ghazni, is in neighboring Paktika Province.
-In recent years, the locals proposed to turn the area into a national park, similar to the Band-e Amir National Park in Bamyan Province.
+The Sarda Dam (د سردې بند), also known as Band-e Sarda (بند سرده), is located near the town of Sardeh Band, in the eastern part of Andar District of Ghazni Province of Afghanistan.
+It is about 22 km to the northwest of Sharan, which is the capital and largest city of Paktika Province.
+Part of its reservoir, which provides fresh water to much of southern Ghazni, is in neighboring Paktika.
+In recent years, the locals proposed to turn the area into a national park, similar to that of the Band-e Amir National Park in Bamyan Province.

 The Sarda Dam was constructed in 1967 (1346 in the Islamic calendar) by engineers from the then-Soviet Union, during the reign of Mohammad Zahir Shah.
-It provided irrigation water to more than 67,000 jeribs of land after completion.
-Currently only 2,000 jeribs of land is under cultivation.
-Maximum capacity of the reservoir is 260 million cubic meters of water, and the reservoir holds about 164 million gallons at present.
+The maximum capacity of its reservoir is around 260 million cubic meters of water.
+It provided water for irrigation purposes to more than 67,000 jeribs of agricultural land.
+The reservoir is fed by the Jilga River which flows north–south from Paktia and Paktika provinces.
+The river is also labeled as the Gardez River north of the dam and the Sarda River south of the dam (by the National Atlas of the Democratic Republic of Afghanistan, page 13-14).

 The dam system contains an earth dam, intake, spillway, one main canal (which is divides into two branches (the 21.5-kilometer Right Canal with 6 sub-canals and the 30-kilometres Left Canal with 16 sub-canals) and administration buildings.

-The reservoir of Sarda Dam is fed by the Jilga River which flows north–south from Paktia and Paktika provinces.
-The river is also labeled as the Gardez River north of the dam and the Sarda River south of the dam (by the National Atlas of the Democratic Republic of Afghanistan, page 13-14).

 Context

-The Sarda Dam is an indication of the presence of aid from the USSR in Afghanistan prior to the invasion and subsequent occupation from 1979 to 1989.
+The Sarda Dam is an indication of the presence of Soviet aid in Afghanistan prior to the Soviet invasion and subsequent occupation from 1979 to 1989.
 According to C.J.
 Chivers of the New York Times: "Moscow built schools, roads, airports and dams, and sponsored ministries, too.
-Soviet officials recruited students and bureaucrats for all manner of training, and invited the country’s elite and its officer-, civil-service and intellectual classes to long periods of study in the Soviet Union.
+Soviet officials recruited students and bureaucrats for all manner of training, and invited the country's elite and its officer-, civil-service and intellectual classes to long periods of study in the Soviet Union.
 Education, development and modernization—like this dam, which still influences both flood control and irrigation downstream—played no small part in the Kremlin’s Afghan policy, which ultimately failed."